Ole113/fbla-quiz/docs/mainTODOS.md

 "All data entry must be validated with appropriate user notifications and error messages including the use of required fields."
     - Check that something has been entered in the text field.
-    - If the info entered is wrong us a materialize tooltip to say the info is wrong.
+    - If the info entered is wrong us a tooltip to say the info is wrong.